silksong-modding/Silksong.ModMenu/README.md

 Plugins can add aub-menus to the main menu through the [`Registry`](Registry.cs) class manually, or by implementing one of the [Plugin](Plugin) interfaces that extend from [`IModMenuInterface`](Plugin/IModMenuInterface.cs) for a simplified workflow.
 Plugins can add the [`ModMenuIgnore`](Plugin/ModMenuIgnore.cs) attribute to opt out of automatic menu creation.

-## New Game Types

-ModMenu also modifies the "New Game" menu, allowing the addition of new game modes, such as modded playthroughs, plandos, and Randomizer runs.

-Like the options menus, these new modes can be injected through the [`Registry`](Registry.cs) class.

 ## API

 The ModMenu API can be understood in three separate, hierarchical categories.